ming-ru-wu99/NEO-Placer/README.md

 ICs.
 Experimental results verify the validity of our NEO placer that outperforms the placer based on simulated annealing (SA) by reducing more than 5% in Tmax.

+Please note that for anonymous review process, please avoid downloading or opening the PDF as it contains author information.